wangkuiyi/wangkuiyi.github.io/xor.md

 ## Why We Need Activation Functions

-Activation functions like softmax, tanh, and ReLU clamp negative inputs to 0 (or a close value).
+Activation functions like logistic, tanh, and ReLU clamp negative inputs to 0 (or a close value).
 The key idea is to “clamp” points in a way that separates them.

 Given the transformed points: